THE RIO DE JANEIRO CARGO BIKE CHAMPIONSHIPS.

-In May 2014, we want to stage the first cargo bike championships in Rio de Janeiro, in order to raise awareness about the hard-working cargo bike messengers of the city and elevate them to a position of much-deserved respect.
+In 2014, we want to stage the first cargo bike championships in Brazil, in order to raise awareness about the hard-working cargo bike messengers of the city and elevate them to a position of much-deserved respect.
 We want to stage a high-profile event that thrills, inspires, and captures the imagination of the entire city.

 A whole day of social inclusion wrapped up in a kickass, back-breaking bike race.

 For 125 years since its invention the bicycle has been a powerful tool for urban transport.
 It has also been a powerful symbol for progress, modernity and, not least, social change.

 In Rio de Janeiro's Copacabana neighbourhood alone, there are an amazing 11,000 + cargo bike deliveries each and every day and in Sao Paulo, the cargo bike is still a major form of transport in the city.
 Read more about the Rio statistic here.
 The people who deliver the goods aren’t middle or upper class lifestyle cyclists.
 They are mainly from the poorer neighbourhoods and they are largely invisible on the urban landscape - underappreciated and undervalued - despite the fact that they are absolutely everywhere and completely indispensable.
 It is no understatement to say that large parts of the city would simply stop functioning without them.

 They are the ultimate working class heroes.
 Quite possibly the hardest-working citizens in Brazil.
 It's time to give them some respect.